MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector.md

 serviceCollection.AddQdrantVectorStore("localhost");
 ```

-Extension methods are also provided that take no parameters.
+Extension methods that take no parameters are also provided.
 These require an instance of the `Qdrant.Client.QdrantClient` class to be separately registered with the dependency injection container.

 ```csharp
 using Microsoft.SemanticKernel;